-Athletes with limited access to resources such as equipment, training facilities, and coaches may not be able to reach their full potential.
-To address this, sports organizations can provide equal access to resources for all athletes, regardless of their background or socioeconomic status.
+- Equal access to resources: Limited access to resources, such as equipment, training facilities, and coaches, can hinder athletes from reaching their peak performance.
+Sports organizations can take proactive steps to provide equitable access to resources for all athletes, irrespective of their background or socioeconomic status.

-Athletes with demanding training and competition schedules may struggle to balance their athletic pursuits with other aspects of their lives, such as school, work, and family obligations.
-To address this, sports organizations can provide more flexibility in training and competition schedules and work with athletes to develop plans that allow them to balance their athletic pursuits with other commitments.
+- Flexible training and competition schedules: Athletes with demanding training and competition schedules often struggle to strike a balance between their athletic pursuits and other aspects of their lives, such as education, work, and family commitments.
+Sports organizations can introduce more flexibility into training and competition schedules, working collaboratively with athletes to develop plans that enable them to manage their athletic pursuits alongside other responsibilities.

 - Addressing travel and logistics challenges: Frequent travel for competitions can subject athletes to physical and mental health challenges like jet lag and fatigue.
 To address this, sports organizations can provide comprehensive support, including travel accommodations, nutrition guidance, and access to mental health resources, ensuring athletes can effectively manage the challenges associated with travel.